saurabhpundir-net/WTWIoCProject/README.md

-# WTWIoCProject
+# WillisTowersWatsonProject
-This repository is created to submit project for sharing work as assignment.
-This project contains simple application related to IOC &amp; xUnit
+This repository is created to submit project for Willis Towers Watson.
+This project contains simple application related to IOC &amp; xUnity